 Investing In Students

-Investing in promising students is part of our commitment to build leaders.
-Getting your MBA is a major investment decision, which we believe is a long-term investment with high returns for your future.
+Getting your MBA is a long-term investment with high returns for your future.
 Approximately 75% of Baylor MBA students receive financial awards.

-The Business School offers Tuition Scholarships ranging from 50-100% tuition remission.
-The criteria for being awarded a scholarship is based, in order of priority, on work experience, GMAT/GRE score, and academic record.
+Business School Scholarships range from 25-100% tuition remission.
+The criteria for being awarded a scholarship is based on work experience, GMAT/GRE score, and academic record.

 It is not necessary to complete a separate application for a financial award.
-Simply answer "yes" when asked in the application if you are interested in applying for a graduate assistantship award.
-We will make the decision to offer an award at the time we review your application for admission.
+Simply answer "yes" when asked in the application if you are interested in applying for an award.
 The Business School will notify you of any scholarship award offer with the admission decision.

 Grants, Loans, Work Study